Manage Information Anywhere

 Contact us for a demonstration, presentation or a copy of the business whitepaper and the technical bluepaper.

 Information compliance has traditionally relied on user compliance.
-We have asked users to save in certain locations, ‘make a record’ intermittently, apply metadata to individual items, use naming conventions and copy or move their content into records systems.
+We have asked users to save in certain locations, ‘make a record’ intermittently, apply metadata to individual items, use naming conventions, and copy or move their content into records systems.
 As well as creating an unwelcome impost on users, this results in low-quality compliance outcomes, as users are not experts in compliance and often do not apply the correct rules.
-The same goes for security – we rely on users to know what information should be classified (which is not always obvious, when based on business impact) and to then label items correctly.
+The same goes for security – we rely on users to know what information should be classified (which is not always obvious) and to then label items correctly.
 This model has not been effective.
 Castlepoint addresses this challenge by using AI to identify the applicable rules and classifications for information based on its content, and to apply them centrally.

-Previous approaches to achieving information compliance across a network have relied on either customising systems, closely integrating them together, or adding point solutions in the form of agents and connectors.
+Previous approaches to achieving information command and control across a network have relied on either customising systems, closely integrating them together, or adding point solutions in the form of agents and connectors.
 All of these approaches introduce technical risk.
 Customising, integrating and connecting systems in this way affects their supportability and upgrade path.
-The cost of deploying these approaches can be excessive, and the impact on the source system security, failover and sustainment can be high.
-Castlepoint addressed this challenge by avoiding any changes to source systems – it only needs read access to the system, like a user, to compliantly manage its data.
+The cost of deploying these approaches can be excessive, and the impact on the source system security, failover, and sustainment can be high.
+Castlepoint addresses this challenge by avoiding any changes to source systems – it only needs read access to the system, like a user, to compliantly manage its data.

 Other compliance systems require the source data itself to be moved, duplicated, or modified in order to apply the compliance rule.
 Moving information into compliance systems takes it out of its business context, reducing its usability.
 Duplicating information doubles the threat surface of PII and sensitive data, and halves the discoverability.
 Adding metadata labels or tags results in changes to original records, which can affect the integrity of both the record and its source system.
 Additionally, these labelling approaches do not address the full scope of compliance – the number of labels that can be applied is limited, meaning organisations have to choose whether to label based on retention rule, value marker or risk designation.
 This means that compliance is only ever addressed through a narrow lens.
 Castlepoint addresses this challenge by never moving or copying information, or modifying it in any way – we register all the metadata about an item, including as many compliance attributes as required, in the Castlepoint information asset register, where it is centrally available for search, reporting and oversight.